Aleksandar Stanić

 I am a Research Scientist at Google DeepMind working on vision and language models and other fundamental problems in Artificial Intelligence.

-Previously, I obtained a PhD in Informatics (Aritifical Intelligence) at the Swiss AI lab IDSIA, under the supervision of Jürgen Schmidhuber, where I worked on unsupervised/self-supervised representation learning.
+Previously, I obtained a PhD in Informatics (Aritificial Intelligence) at the Swiss AI lab IDSIA, under the supervision of Jürgen Schmidhuber, where I worked on unsupervised/self-supervised representation learning.
 In particular, I am interested in learning structured (object-centric/discrete) representations with neural networks directly from raw visual input and grounding them in language.
 The goal is to learn object-centric representations that facilitate efficient relational reasoning, enable combinatorial (out-of-distribution) generalization of neural networks and improve their sample efficiency on the downstream task.
 In my PhD, I explored learning such representations in both generative and contrastive manner, as well as in an RL setup.
 Previously, I worked on analyzing feature extraction capabilities of convolutional neural networks via frame theory.

 In 2023 I was an intern at Google with Sergi Caelles and Michael Tschannen.